TBooker/PositiveSelection_uSFS/README.md

 # Estimating the strength of positive selection from the unfolded site frequency spectrum (uSFS)

-This repository contains the scripts, SLiM configuration files and processed data from a small study I did on estiamting the parameters of positive selection from the unfolded site frequency spectrum.
+This repository contains the scripts, SLiM configuration files and processed data from a small study I did on estimating the parameters of positive selection from the unfolded site frequency spectrum.
+This work has been published in G3 (https://doi.org/10.1534/g3.120.401052)

 I based the simulations on those performed by Campos and Charlesworth (2019 - Genetics), where they simulated positive and negatively selected mutations occurring in the exons of protein-coding genes.
 The SLiM configuration file that performs the simulation is [configs/single_class.slim](here)

 I ran a large number of replicate simulations on a cluster that uses the SLURM scheculing system.
-I wrote an array-job submission script that looked like:
+I wrote an array-job submission script that looked like this:

 ```
 #!/bin/bash